Skip to Content

 Endangered West Indian Manatee

 It is popularly known as a “sea cow.”
 It is the largest surviving member of the aquatic mammal order Sirenia.
-Primarily located along the coasts of Florida but can extend as far west as Texas and as far north as Massachusetts.
+It is primarily located along the coasts of Florida but can extend as far west as Texas and as far north as Massachusetts.

-On the endangered animals in Florida list because of loss of warm-water habitat, collisions with watercraft, red tide, high perinatal mortality, and illegal hunting.
+It is on the endangered animals in Florida list because of the loss of warm-water habitat, collisions with watercraft, red tide, high perinatal mortality, and illegal hunting.

 Gulf Moccasinshell